 What are the 5 Es?

-What are examples of projects and activities that can be funded under the SRTS grant program?
+What are examples of projects and activities that have been funded under the SRTS grant program?

 What is "traffic calming"?